jumpinjackie/fdo/OpenSourceBuild__README.txt

      This script can be modifed and used to set the correct environment variables and PATH settings.

-II.
-Linux Build Instructions:
+ 11. The build_thirdparty.sh script is used to build the FDO Thirdparty binaries.

-  1. Use the build_thirdparty.sh script to build the FDO Thirdparty binaries.
      The following is a general guideline on how to use the build_thirdparty.bat build script.

            **************************************************************
            build_thirdparty.sh [--h] [--a Action] [--m ConfigMakefiles]